sarahciston/codingcare/posts/guide.md

 ### Get influenced

 We let ourselves be flexible and fluid, spongy and influenced.
 Or at least, we try to start from that position, acknowledging this is hard.
 We all get excited or have preconceived ideas about how something "should" look or "should" work or "should" be.
 We have learned that we learn a lot more when we are patient with each other and let more information be revealed.
-[XXX]

 I include myself in this!
 Through conversations about what we're making and imagining, I try to model my own artistic research practice that prioritizes comfort with uncertainty and multiple approaches.
 I focus on dialog exchange rather than prescriptive lectures, and fully integrate critical and creative approaches, until it does not feel like 'teaching' but sharing and connecting.
 There are many structures designed to keep us from learning from each other in these ways, including our own resistance.
 But it is worthwhile if you are willing.